 Aged 60 and above

 If you fulfil the criteria, our volunteers will bring you through a series of 3 tests:

-Depending on the outcome of the visual acuity test, we may refer you to see an optometrist or the on-site occupational therapist/doctor.
+For function screening, depending on the outcome of the visual acuity test, we may refer you to see an external optometrist or the on-site occupational therapist/doctor.
 Participants who have problems identified with regards to vision, hearing and oral, will be referred for further assessment at polyclinics or hospitals and comprehensive follow-up overseen by HPB.

-As for the fall risk assessment, participants will be advised to consult an Occupational Therapist or Physiotherapist on the spot if a fall risk is detected, who will help asses what kind of therapy or equipment/modifications you will require.
+For the fall risk assessment, participants will be advised to consult our onsite Occupational Therapist or Physiotherapist if fall risk is detected, who will help asses what kind of therapy or equipment/modifications you will require.
 If necessary, the Physiotherapist/Occupational Therapist may refer you to a doctor for further advice.

 Doctors’ Consult Station criteria